Justice League International

-Justice League International (JLI) is a DC Comics superhero team that succeeded the original Justice League from the late 1980s to the early 2000s.
+Justice League International (JLI) is a superhero team appearing in American comic books published by DC Comics that succeeded the original Justice League from the late 1980s to the early 2000s.
 The team enjoyed several comic books runs, the first being written by Keith Giffen and J. M. DeMatteis, with art by Kevin Maguire, created in 1987.
 Due to editorial conflicts, the team's new makeup was based largely on newer characters, such as Booster Gold, and recent acquisitions from other comic book companies, such as Blue Beetle.

 In 2010 and 2011, the team experienced a resurgence as part of the Blackest Night and New 52 comic runs.

 Publication history

 Following the events of the company-wide crossovers Crisis on Infinite Earths and Legends, Justice League of America writer J. M. DeMatteis was paired with writer Keith Giffen and artist Kevin Maguire on a new Justice League series.
 However, at the time, most of the core Justice League characters were unavailable.
 Superman was limited to John Byrne's reboot, George Pérez was relaunching Wonder Woman and Mike Baron was launching the Wally West version of the Flash.

 As a result, the initial team consisted of: